nandandutta/The-Den/DwarvenChat/Readme.txt

 Dwarven Chat v1.0.5
-maintained by gruzzly
+maintained and updated by gruzzly source snippits by Blaquen
-Original code by Blaquen

 1.0.5 7/03/2020
 Updated modules for new patch